JamieHall1962/Sprint-Challenge-RDBMS/README.md

 4. What do we need in order to have a _many to many_ relationship between two tables.

-A connection from the foreign key on one table to the primary key on the other table
+A connection from the foreign key on one table to the primary key on the other table(s)

 ## Project Set Up